Retail AIFs prospectus requirements.

 - desirability of consulting a financial advisor or stockbroker about the prospectus and

-It must contain a prominent risk warning; making the specific reference to any potential for above average risk and the suitability of the investment with the potential for above average risk only for people who are in a position to take such a risk.
+It must contain a prominent risk warning, making specific reference to any potential for above-average risk and the suitability of the investment with the potential for above-average risk only for people who are in a position to take such a risk.

 It must include a detailed description of the risks involved in